Kapendev/joka/README.md

 ## WebAssembly

-This project supports WebAssembly, but you'll need something like Emscripten to make it work.
+This project supports WebAssembly with BetterC, but you'll need something like Emscripten to make it work.
 If you encounter errors with BetterC, try using the `-i` flag.

 ## Questions